infobyte/faraday_agent_dispatcher/README.md

 data to it.

-If you want to debug your executor, the simplest way to do it is by running it directly instead of with the Dispatcher.
+If you want to debug your executor, the simplest way to do it is by running it directly instead of running with the Dispatcher.
 Since the executor just prints JSON data to stdout, you will be able to see all information it wants to send to Faraday, but without actually sending it.